Voices Together: Music Therapy and Autism in Elementary Schools (2016-2017)

 This Team in the News

+This project team was originally part of the Education & Human Development theme of Bass Connections, which ended in 2022.
 See related teams, Understanding the Effect of Music Therapy for Students with Autism: Analysis of Voices Together Data (2017-2018) and Voices Together: Music Therapy and Autism in Elementary Schools (2015-2016).

 - Megan Gray, Social Science Research Institute